 what will happen if your care needs change (in Scotland).

 If you’re unclear about, or disagree with, any aspect of the top-up fee agreement, do not sign it and get advice instead.
 Call our Helpline on 0800 319 6789 to arrange to speak to adviser.

-The council will have carried out a care needs assessment to make sure your personal budget is high enough for you to get the care you need.
+The council will have carried out a care needs assessment to assess your care needs, and a financial assessment to decide the cost of your care.
+This needs to be enough money to ensure you get the care you need.
 The assessment must consider what your care and support needs are and the impact of these needs on your physical and mental health, emotional and social wellbeing, and personal relationships, among other things.

-Sometimes, the council may only increase your personal budget temporarily until a suitable cheaper care home place becomes available.
+Sometimes, the council may only temporarily increase the amount they’re paying towards your care, until a suitable cheaper care home place becomes available.

 Care home fee increases

-Care home fees usually increase annually but the council may not increase its contribution to your personal budget, so be aware that your top-up fee could increase.
+Care home fees usually increase annually, but the council may not increase its contribution to the cost of your care, so be aware that your top-up fee could increase.

-However, if there isn’t a cheaper care home available that can meet your care needs, the council will have to increase its contribution to your personal budget to cover the care home fee increase.
+However, if there isn’t a cheaper care home available that can meet your care needs, the council will have to increase its contribution to the cost of your care, to cover the care home fee increase.
 Check for information about fee increases in the contract with the care home.